Caterham Group: Caterham Technology

 Created in 2011, Caterham Technology and Innovation (CTI) is part of the Caterham Group of companies and based at the Caterham Technology Centre in Hingham, Norfolk.
 The company is leading the development of a new range of vehicles and products for the Caterham brand as well as providing engineering services to customers across the automotive, motorsport, aerospace and marine industries.

-Housing the companies new design office and workshops, the Hingham facility also continues to be a centre of excellence for composite component production and inspection - for both internal and external projects.
+Housing the companies new design office and workshops, the Hingham facility continues its focus on composite component production and inspection - for both internal and external projects.

 As part of the group Caterham technology is working with the Caterham F1 Team (Leafield, UK) and Caterham Composites (Hürth, Germany) offering a broad range of simulation, analysis and specialist test facilities to support specific project requirements.

 Mike Gascoyne formerly involved in setting up the F1 Team became CEO of Caterham Technology in early 2012 as well as his role as CEO of Caterham Composites.